 AI Stocks to Watch in America’s Industrial Renaissance

-While the headlines scream about destruction, the groundwork is being laid for creation.
+While the headlines warn about destruction, the groundwork is still being laid for creation.

-The trade war has created fear.
+The intensifying situation in the Middle East has created fear.
 Tariffs have created pain.
 But through that fog, the signal is clear:

 Capital is coming home.
 Infrastructure is being built.